J4k08/CodeTestTvMaze/readme.md

 * Error handling: data from api could be null, the parse function in TVMaze.ts must be better prepared for that.

 * Better Design options

+* More user feedback (eg, if request turns up empty, if there's no internet connection, etc etc)

 ## Node modules